 Selective Distribution System

 A “Selective Distribution System” functions through a trademark holder-authorized channel for sale of its products.
 The purpose behind this arrangement is to have a control on the product distribution method so that only recognized platforms could undertake sale of such products on behalf of the producers/trademark holders.
 Generally, the intention is to preserve the brand prestige of a product.
 These channels are largely preferred by the trademark holders or producers of luxurious goods.
 An example for this could be derived from the recent ruling of European Court of Justice on the case concerning Coty Germany GmbH v Parfümerie Akzente GmbH (Case C-230/16).
-In the above said ruling the ECJ confirmed that a supplier of luxury goods may prohibit authorised retailers from selling its products on third party platforms, such as Amazon and eBay.
-According to trademark experts, this ruling brings much needed certainty for manufacturers seeking to protect the ‘luxury image’ of their luxury and prestige products through selective distribution systems.
-However, the ruling does not favour an absolute ban on sale of contract goods online or through third party platforms.
+In the above said ruling the ECJ confirmed that a supplier of luxury goods may prohibit authorised retailers from selling its products on third-party platforms, such as Amazon and eBay.
+According to trademark experts, this ruling brings much-needed certainty for manufacturers seeking to protect the ‘luxury image’ of their luxury and prestige products through selective distribution systems.
+However, the ruling does not favour an absolute ban on the sale of contract goods online or through third-party platforms.
 The main objective of the decision was to contain platforms which operate in a discernible manner towards consumers.
 Also, it remains to be seen if the ECJ is willing to extend the aim of “preservation of a luxury image” into other branches of business.

 Doctrine of Trademark Exhaustion

-The doctrine stipulates that a trademark owner ceases to have control over further sale of its products once the products have been transferred into market through a legal and valid transaction.
+The doctrine stipulates that a trademark owner ceases to have control over further sale of its products once the products have been transferred into the market through a legal and valid transaction.
 The jurisprudential aspect of this doctrine is that since the owner has already derived profit made by first sale he cannot restrict further sale of the same product or demand extra benefit arising out of subsequent sales.